lichray/make_array/paper/make_array.md

 ## Wording

-This wording is relative to the upcoming WD, which contains the resolution of
+This wording is relative to N3797, which contains the resolution of
 [LWG 2141](http://cplusplus.github.io/LWG/lwg-defects.html#2141).